Click to set custom HTML

 Our four children have been homeschooled their entire lives, with the exception of our oldest who went to kindergarten.
 Homeschooling has been a wonderful, exhausting, time-consuming, inspiring, joyous, aggravating, everything-we-hoped-for, what-was-I-thinking, amazingly awesome experience.
 Honestly, we don't want it to end.
 Well, what we mean is we don't want the close-knit family ties that homeschooling has introduced firmly into our family life to ever end.
 And thankfully we know it won't.
 We are ever so thankful for the memories we've made side by side that have glued our past to our present and our present to our future.

-As is well known, handcrafts come hand in hand with the homesteading life.
-Sewing, knitting, wood burning, whittling, felting, wood working, soap making- the list goes on and on!
 We love to work with our hands, and seeing the beauty that comes from our work just fuels the flame.
 Soap making became a hobby our entire family benefited from many years ago- and we truly love sharing our herbal infused goat milk soaps with the community at local farmers markets, festivals, shops, and online at our Etsy store.
 We truly respect the fact that the crafts we make now for our own pleasure and profit, were made many years ago out of necessity.
 We believe fully that crafting is so much more than a "lost art"- handicrafts have a dedicated past with a history of hard work, intricate detail, an eye for beauty, a need for excellence, and a love for those the craft was made for.
-As we craft our own soaps and herbal skin care, we strive for the same exact results.
+As we craft our own soaps, herbal skin care, & other homestead pursuits, we strive for the same exact results.
 This is our life and we are blessed by it!

 Weeping Willow Farm- Remembering the traditions of the past so we can provide for the generations to come!

 Voted 2020 Small Business of the Year Award by the NRV Sheep and Goat Club!